koekeishiya/krp/README.md

 Confirmed working on MacOS Sierra (10.12.3), but should also work on prior versions.

-This utility achieves the same effect as the typically used commands
+This utility achieves the same effect as modifying *NSGlobalDomain*:

 ```
-# these commands require a reboot / relog for the new settings to take effect.
+# these commands require a relog or reboot to take effect.
 defaults write NSGlobalDomain KeyRepeat -int 1
 defaults write NSGlobalDomain InitialKeyRepeat -int 10
 ```

-This utility uses the same units as the above commands do.

 ## Usage
 ```